Overall Goal of Alligator Management: Manage Florida's alligator population for its long-term well-being and the benefits of users.

 Nuisance Alligator Hotline: 866-FWC-GATOR

-FWC seeks contracted Nuisance Alligator Trappers for Indian River County.
+FWC seeks contracted Nuisance Alligator Trapper for Western Polk County

-The Florida Fish and Wildlife Conservation Commission’s Statewide Nuisance Alligator Program is accepting applications for contracted nuisance alligator trappers for Indian River County.
-Applicants must have a clean criminal history, no fish or wildlife law violations and a valid, working email address.
-Applications must be received by Thursday, September 10, 2015.
+The Statewide Nuisance Alligator Program is accepting applications for nuisance alligator trappers for West of US Hwy 17 in Polk County.
+Applicants must have a clean criminal history and no fish or wildlife violations and must have a valid working e-mail address.

 Follow this link to learn about the requirements for becoming a nuisance alligator trapper or to apply online.
 For more information, email FWCGATOR@MyFWC.com.